ADHD at Work: ADHD Accommodations in the Workplace

 By understanding what work accommodations are available, employees with ADHD can identify strategies that will help them thrive in their careers.
 For example, an employee with ADHD may benefit from having a designated workspace where they can focus on their work without distractions.
 Or, an employee with ADHD may need flexible work hours to accommodate their need for breaks throughout the day.
 Understanding what accommodations are available can help employees with ADHD find strategies that work best for them and help them excel in their careers.

-What Are ADHD Accommodations in the Workplace and Who is Required to Accommodate in the Workplace
+What Are ADHD Accommodations in the Workplace and Who is Required to Accommodate

 The Americans with Disabilities Act (ADA) prohibits discrimination against qualified individuals with disabilities.
 The law applies to private companies with 15 or more employees, as well as employment agencies, labor organizations, and joint labor committees.
 State and local government employers must also comply with the ADA.